Friendly

 Eugene-based builder offering luxury tiny homes built under ANSI+ and Appendix Q code standards.
 Also builds ADUs, home additions, and guest spaces in the Eugene-Springfield area.
 Precise documentation for navigating stricter county building codes.

-Luxury THOW ANSI certified Appendix Q compliant ADU construction
+Luxury THOW ADU construction

 Service areas: Oregon